Silver City Radio Community Calendar

 General Events

-• Amber care Hospice and the Silver City Women’s Club will be starting a “Bereavement Support Group” to help individuals deal with the different stages of grief that come with the passing of a family member or close friend.
-The goal of the group is to help provide a safe environment that participants can turn to for hope and healing in a sensitive manner.
-The group meets the second Monday of each month, starting March 11th from 1:00 p.m. to 2:00 p.m. at the Silver City Women’s Club and is free and open to the public.
+- Amber care Hospice and the Silver City Women’s Club have established a “Bereavement Support Group” to help individuals deal with the different stages of grief that come with the passing of a family member or close friend.
+The group meets the second Monday of each month from 1:00 p.m. to 2:00 p.m. at the Silver City Women’s Club and is free and open to the public.

 Ongoing Youth Events & Services